pietrorea/pietrorea.com/src/content/2014-07-25-wwdc-2014-a-strategy-for-great-work.md

 The last lesson is "you are never done".
 He ends with this quote from Steve Jobs:

-> If you do something and it turns out pretty good, then you should go do something else wonderful, not dwell on it too long.
-Just figure out what's next.
+> "If you do something and it turns out pretty good, then you should go do something else wonderful, not dwell on it too long.
+Just figure out what's next."

 You accomplished something.
 Great.
 What's next?
 How are you going to top yourself next time?
 It reminds me of Elizabeth Gilbert's [TED talk](http://www.ted.com/talks/elizabeth_gilbert_success_failure_and_the_drive_to_keep_creating#t-37182) about her drive to keep creating.
 Two different fields, same idea.